mokkabonna/json-schema-merge-allof/README.md

 ## Features

 - **Real** and **safe** merging of schemas combined with **allOf**
-- Remove redundant keywords found in anyOf/oneOf
 - Results in a more readable root schema
 - Removes almost all logical impossibilities
-- Throws if no logical intersection is found (your schema would not validate anything)
+- Throws if no logical intersection is found (your schema would not validate anything from the start)
-- Validates in a way not possible by regular simple meta validators.
+- Validates in a way not possible by regular simple meta validators
-- Pluggable
+- Pluggable keyword resolvers
 - Option to override common impossibility like adding properties when using **additionalProperties: false**
-- Compare 2 schemas logically
 - Supports all json schema keywords
-- Supports schemas with circular references

 ## How